 - The more immediate rationale for the sudden spike in demand is due to the news that Coinbase, the most popular cryptocurrency exchange application, is expected to facilitate XRP exchanges in the next week.

-Historically, due to the ease of use of Coinbase, cryptocurrencies can expect a doubling in valuation once they go live on the application.
+On the basis of the statistics revealed on DC Forecasts, cryptocurrencies can expect a doubling in valuation once they go live on the application.
 To own XRP coin today investors must jump through a complex series of hurdles and trade on complicated applications such as Binance.
 Binance does not facilitate trading with fiat currencies such as US Dollar or Euro and so traders must already have a cryptocurrency to trade with.
 As well as this the Binance user interface is also challenging to navigate for first time users.

 In essence, the dramatic surge in the value of XRP can be seen as a lesson in effective UX.
 The design of the Coinbase application means that casual traders can easily trade in the available coins.

 Coinbase has a simple, clean and intuitive interface.
 The app feels like a secure banking app (it requires identification documents to trade) and brings the user through an easy-to-follow step-by-step process to begin trading.
 This is a vastly different experience from what investors using other exchange applications must go through.
 These applications are suited to professional heavy users, but as the cryptocurrency market evolves beyond early-adopters, the usability of trading platforms will continue to be a factor in the success of these coins.

 The needs of novice traders are different from experts.
 Where typical exchange applications sacrifice usability to provide rich detail and flexible functionality novice users require ease-of-use as well as other qualities such as a sense of security.
 Understanding that differentiation has put Coinbase in a very healthy position; one that has become extremely influential not just as an application but for the whole of the cryptocurrency trading market.